MKand/GatewayAPI/README.md

 The multicluster gateway uses [Multicluster services](https://cloud.google.com/kubernetes-engine/docs/concepts/multi-cluster-services) to create service imports in the cluster hosting the gateway configuration.

-We need to configure the httproute to listen to the right hostname which will be *whereami.endpoints.<project-id>.cloud.goog*.
+We need to configure the httproute to listen to the right hostname which will be *whereami.endpoints.$PROJECT_ID.cloud.goog*.
 Naviagate to *multi-cluster/app-repo/k8s/httproute.yaml and update the hostnames section with the endpoint url created in your project.
 You'll just need to replace <project-id> with the right value for that.

 Run ./deplpy-multicluster-app.sh